rsdoiel/antenna/2024/socal_north_2024.03.md

 ---

-## Orange County Will Give Out Millions to Fight Homelessness Before It Happens
+## Orange County Will Give Out Millions To Fight Homelessness Before It Happens

-date: 2024-01-14, updated: 2024-01-14, from: The LAist
+date: 2024-01-14, updated: 2024-01-16, from: The LAist

 The county allotted $3 million to administer a pilot program over the next year to assist households at risk of evictions.